 Existing Bayesian methods for age-depth model construction rely on sedimentation models that link stratigraphic position to age through mathematical functions that approximate a sedimentation process conditioned through dated horizons throughout a stratigraphic section, which are then used to estimate the age and uncertainty at undated points (Blaauw and Heegaard, 2012).
 A variety of Bayesian approaches have been proposed to construct age-depth models including Bchron (Haslett and Parnell, 2008) rbacon (Blaauw and Christen, 2011), and Chron.jl (Schoene et al., 2019; Keller, 2018).
 While these methods vary considerably in their mathematical and computational framework, most share two fundamental characteristics.
 First, they treat sediment accumulation as a stochastic process where accumulation rate is allowed to vary randomly and considerably throughout a stratigraphic section.
 Second, they use this stochastic sedimentation accumulation model in tandem with discrete point-estimates likelihoods of numerical age, usually in the form of radioisotopic dates (e.g., 40Ar/39Ar, U-Pb, 14C), as the basis for chronology construction.
 This leads to “dates-only” chronologies with widely variable uncertainties (Trachsel and Telford, 2017; Telford et al., 2004; De Vleeschouwer and Parnell, 2014) that are largely a function of data density.
 That is, modeled age errors are lower in areas where there are more point-estimate age determinations, and age errors are higher in areas with less data, leading to “sausage” shaped uncertainty envelopes (De Vleeschouwer and Parnell, 2014).

-Previous Bayesian approaches for linking astrochronology and radioisotopic dates have either (1) solely focused on improving the ages of radioisotopically dated horizons using astrochronology (Meyers et al., 2012) or (2) relied post-hoc comparisons of computed astrochronologic and radioisotopic durations to accept or reject accumulation models in the Markov chain Monte Carlo process (De Vleeschouwer and Parnell, 2014) or (3) by “transformed” astrochronologic durations into age likelihoods via anchoring to other radioisotopically dated horizons (Harrigan et al., 2021).
+Previous Bayesian approaches for linking astrochronology and radioisotopic dates have either (1) solely focused on improving the ages of radioisotopically dated horizons using astrochronology (Meyers et al., 2012) or (2) relied on post-hoc comparisons of computed astrochronologic and radioisotopic durations to accept or reject accumulation models in the Markov chain Monte Carlo process (De Vleeschouwer and Parnell, 2014) or (3) “transformed” astrochronologic durations into age likelihoods via anchoring to other radioisotopically dated horizons (Harrigan et al., 2021).
 Meyers et al. (2012) modified the Bayesian “stacked bed” algorithm of Buck et al. (1991) to incorporate known astrochronologic durations between dated horizons, allowing for the improvement of Cretaceous radioisotopic age estimates using astrochronology, and the age of the Cenomanian/Turonian boundary; however their approach did not explicitly model posterior age estimates for intervening strata in the Bayesian inversion.
 De Vleeschouwer and Parnell (2014) recalibrated the Devonian time scale and calculated new stage boundaries using a two-step process.
 First the authors generated a continuous Bayesian age-depth model using the Bchron R package (Haslett and Parnell, 2008) and the performed a post-hoc rejection of model iterations that violated previously derived astrochronologic stage durations.
 While these results are consistent with both data types the two step processes does not fully integrate and leverage astrochronology in the age-model construction.
 Harrigan et al. (2021) further refined the Devonian timescale by using a modified version of Bchron (Trayler et al., 2020).
 The authors used a Monte Carlo approach to convert astrochronology derived durations into stage boundary ages which were then included as inputs along-side radioisotopic dates for Bayesian modeling.
 Each of these methods requires external processing and interpretation of astrochronologic data, either to derive durations or to transform them into a form (i.e., age ± uncertainty) that is amenable to inclusion into existing models.
 In this study we present a new approach designated astroBayes, which fully leverages the advantages of radioisotopic ages and astrochronology, by explicitly including both in the Bayesian inversion.

 Methods